As entrepreneurs we are always creating goals, whether it’s at the start of the new year, quarterly or even daily!

 So what’s a goal?

-Goal: a statement that clarifies precisely what you want to achieve.- Simple, yet powerful!
+Goal: a statement that clarifies precisely what you want to achieve.

-This next part is muy importante, Goals do 2 important things:
+This next part is muy importante, goals do two important things:

 - Helps you visualize what you want